Accessing EHR Data at Duke

 Request data queries from the ACE service team:

 DEDUCETM (Service-Now data request, nominal cost based on size and complexity of query)

-DEDUCE™ is a self-service, web-based clinical research and quality improvement query tool with an intuitive, user-friendly interface.
-It allows for flexible searching of data hierarchies compiled through years of patient care.
+DEDUCE™ is a self-service, web-based query tool with an intuitive, user-friendly interface that allows for flexible searching of data hierarchies compiled through years patient care.
 Users with no previous database experience can identify cohorts of patients and extract data while maintaining patient privacy.

 What data can be found in DEDUCE?

-- Text analytics search of radiology and pathology reports
+- Need text analytics of radiology and pathology notes

 How do I get access to DEDUCE?

 Users must request a DEDUCE account and be approved by their supervisor.

 What if I need to work with identifiable protected health information?

 Duke has created the Protected Analytics Computing Environment (PACE), a highly secure network space where researchers can analyze and work with identifiable protected health information.